PaperMC/Waterfall/README.md

 To compile Waterfall, you need JDK8, git, bash, maven, and an internet connection.

-Clone this repo, run `./build.sh` from *bash*, get jar from Waterfall-Proxy/bootstrap/target/
+Clone this repo, run `./waterfall b` from *bash*, get jar from Waterfall-Proxy/bootstrap/target/

 ## Join us